tauren/tax-scenarios-lean/docs/stories/story-4.9-scenario-detail-view.md

 - The implementation will leverage existing calculation services and data structures
 - The view will be read-only by default but provide easy access to edit mode
 - Navigation between view and edit modes will be seamless
+- Basic responsive design implemented, with plans for enhanced mobile optimization in a future story

 ## Change Log
 - Created story to implement the scenario detail view